peterjc/picobio/assembly_comparison/README.rst

    :width: 400px
    :alt: Thumbnail of H112180280 assembly versus NC_018658 reference

-This time the figure shows six mappying very nicely onto the reference genome main chromosome (I presume the other contigs are plasmids).
+This time the figure shows six sequences mapping very nicely onto the reference genome main chromosome (I presume the other four sequences are plasmids).

 TODO